jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/control_structures.md

 {% capture text %}
 Note:
-Remember the **indents** in your if, for, while statements and in your functions.
+Remember the **indents** in your ```if```, for, while statements and in your functions.
 They act as indicators for Python to recognize that the next line of code is part of the if statement or function.{% endcapture %}
 {% include alert.html text=text color=secondary %}